 Throughout the world, women are giving to academia in big ways through their time, talents and resources — William & Mary alumnae are no exception.
 Reasons for giving vary but what remains consistent is the need for smart and deep engagement to boost philanthropy.
 Nearly half of the nations top wealth holders are women and they control 60 percent of the country’s wealth.

-At every opportunity William & Mary alumnae continue to contribute greatly to the For the Bold campaign and the university’s annual day of giving, One Tribe One Day.
-In fact, women have given a larger number of gifts and over half of the contributed funds to the For the Bold campaign!
+At every opportunity William & Mary alumnae continue to contribute greatly to the university.
+In fact, women gave a larger number of gifts and over half of the contributed funds to the For the Bold campaign!

 "In the definition of philanthropy there is no mention of money or age or gender or social status.
 No Rockefellers, no Carnegies, no Buffets or Gates, but this: "Caring, nourishing, developing and enhancing what it means to be human."
 Everyone can do that.
 My personal definition: Philanthropy: caring about the then, the now and the next."